Want to share this article? Visit our re-post guidelines.

 - The kidneys drain fluid and waste from the body in urine.
 They filter and eliminate toxic byproducts of protein metabolism and monitor blood pressure balance.

-- My At-Home Lyme Program and 1:1 Coaching Program supply guidance and protocols to support each point along the drainage pathway.
-Other tips are provided here as well.
+- My At-Home Program supplies guidance and protocols to support each point along the drainage pathway.

 Consider this scenario.
 You’re super excited to start a new wellness program.
 You do some research and decide that you’ll start with a detox, maybe a liver cleanse.
 So, you put your ducks in a row and secure everything you need.
 Now it’s time to start your protocol!